Volunteer with Us!

 -

 As an animal care volunteer, you will provide daily essential care to our residents.
 This includes but not limited to; assist in helping our disabled goats into their wheelchairs.
 Common tasks include cleaning animal shelters, raking, and maintaining outdoor areas.
 Additional responsibilities may involve replenishing animal bedding, cleaning and refilling water buckets, and cleaning up after your chores - dishes, sweeping etc. Expect plenty of exercise and interaction with animals while you fulfill your duties.
 The job can be physically demanding, but it is immensely fulfilling.
 It's also gratifying to know that you're helping to create a safe and comfortable environment for the animals.
-You will learn to care for each of our resident species, including chickens, ducks, turkeys, peafowl, goats, sheep, pigs, horses, and bunnies!
+You will learn to care for each of our resident species, including chickens, ducks, turkeys, peafowl, goats, sheep, pigs, horse, and bunnies!

 Animal Care & Enrichment Volunteer